ruma/ruma/crates/ruma-api-macros/README.md

             pub value: String,
         }

-        // An error can also be specified or defaults to `ruma_api::error::Void`.
+        // An error can also be specified or defaults to `ruma_api::error::MatrixError`.
-        error: ruma_api::Error
+        error: crate::Error
     }
 }
 ```